Import data from TFS on-prem into VS Team Services

 Second, to migrate the structure of the team project and data depending on the amount to transfer

-This does not include the other way and move your data from VS Team Service to on-prem TFS.
-If you are interested into that scenario, please vote for this suggestion: http://visualstudio.uservoice.com/forums/330519/suggestions/12407493
+Note, this UserVoice suggestion doesn’t not include exporting data from Team Services to TFS.
+If you’re interested in that scenario, please vote for the following suggestion:

 Ed Blankenship commented